The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Theory Power Spectrum Modeling

 One of the key advantages of the \Lya forest is that it probes the Universe at redshifts $2 \leq z \leq 5$, \ie, with many more linear modes than seen in galaxy surveys.
 For our theory modeling, we use the same procedure to the one outlined in \citetalias{dMdB:2020} and briefly summarize it below.\footnote{Note that we do not include the $G(\mat k)$ in Eq.~(27) of \citetalias{dMdB:2020} since we do not grid the data for our power spectrum computation.} The real-space quasi-linear power spectrum\footnote{The linear input power spectrum is computed using the Boltzmann solver \texttt{CAMB} (\url{https://camb.info/}) as part of publicly available \texttt{vega} package (\url{https://github.com/andreicuceu/vega/}).}, $P_{\rm QL}(k,\mu,z)$, is modulated by a simulation-based non-linear fitting function, $F_{\rm{NL}}$, and connected to the redshift-space flux power through the well-known Kaiser formula \citep{Kaiser1987}

-where $b_F$ denotes the redshift-dependent linear bias parameter, $\beta_F$ is the redshift-space distortion (RSD) parameter and $\mu$ is the angle of $\kvec = \{\kpar, \kvperp\}$ to the line-of-sight, $\mu \equiv \kpar/k$.
-For the redshift-evolution of the bias parameter, we use the fitting function

-where $z_{\ast}=2.334$ is the effective mean redshift for the eBOSS DR16 sample of the sample, $b_{F}(z_{\ast})$ the \Lya absorption at said redshift and $\alpha=1.9$ is the redshift evolution parameter of the absorbers.
+where $b_F$ denotes the redshift-dependent linear bias parameter, $\beta_F$ is the redshift-space distortion (RSD) parameter (which is assumed to be redshift-independent) and $\mu$ is the angle of $\kvec = \{\kpar, \kvperp\}$ to the line-of-sight, $\mu \equiv \kpar/k$.
+The redshift-evolution of the \Lya forest bias parameter enters the weights, $w$, which are taken from Eq.~7 in \citetalias{dMdB:2020}, and enters the power spectrum measurement through Eqs.~\eqref{eq:DD_pk} and~\eqref{eq:Phi-estimator}.
+Following \cite{McDonald06}; \citetalias{dMdB:2020}; \cite{2023JCAP...11..045G}, the product of \Lya forest bias and growth factor is assumed to have a redshift dependence described by $(1+z)^{\gamma_{\text{\Lya}}-1}$ where $\gamma_{\text{\Lya}}=2.9$ is the redshift evolution parameter of the \Lya forest bias.
 Over sufficiently large scales the \Lya forest fluctuations are, to linear order, given by $\td_F = b_{\td,F}\td+b_{\eta,F}\eta$ where $\td$ are mass fluctuations and $\eta=-(\dd v_p/\dd x_p)/aH$ is the gradient of the peculiar velocity $v_p$ over the comoving line-of-sight coordinate $x_p$ with the scale factor $a$ and the Hubble constant $H$.
 As such, the bias factors are the partial derivatives with respect to $\td$ and $\eta$ \citep[see, e.g.,~][]{Arinyo:2015}.
 The redshift space distortion parameter for \Lya forest surveys is \beq \beta_F = \frac{f b_{\eta,F}}{b_{\delta,F}} \ , \eeq for our fiducial cosmology we obtain $f = 0.9704$.
 We can estimate $b_\eta$ and $b_\delta$ from simulations, by either fitting the (i) auto-power spectrum using the Kaiser formula \citep[e.g.,][]{Arinyo:2015}; (ii) cross-power of \Lya and matter \citep[e.g.,][]{Givans:2022}; or (iii) from separate Universe simulations \citep[e.g.,][]{Cieplak:2016}.
 For the \Lya forest this results in an RSD parameter greater than unity, yielding a quadrupole that is larger than the monopole (in contrast to the case for galaxies).
 To account for the broadening in $\kpar$ stemming from high column density (HCD) systems \citep[see, e.g.,~][and references therein]{Rogers:2018}, the \Lya bias parameters $(b,\beta)$ are remapped to

 where $F_{\rm HCD}(\kpar)=\exp(-L_{\rm HCD}\kpar)$ is fitted to hydrodynamical simulations and $L_{\rm HCD}$ is the typical scale for unmasked HCDs, set to $10 \hinvMpc$ in \citetalias{dMdB:2020}.

 The non-linear (NL) correction to the power spectrum is obtained from fits to hydrodynamical simulations \citep{Arinyo:2015}